Kenneth Nordtvedt: Life

+He died on October 9, 2025.

 Works

-Theories of gravity
+Gravitation

 In 1968 Nordtvedt calculated how and to what degree the gravitational-to-inertial mass ratio of gravitationally compact bodies—bodies with significant gravitational binding energy—will generally differ from one in gravity theories other than general relativity, and he then showed how lunar laser ranging data could be used to measure that key ratio to significant precision for the Earth.
+This phenomena is now called the Nordtvedt effect.
+This effect would violate the equivalence principle, and no evidence of this effect has been found.
+This effect is of special interest in alternative scalar–tensor theories of gravity, like Brans–Dicke theory.

-He was a board member and scientific advisor overseeing the joint NASA-ESA Space Test of Equivalence Principle mission.
-In 1986 he was appointed by then President Ronald Reagan to the National Science Board.
-He showed in 1988 that General Relativity's gravitomagnetism between Earth and Moon, as those bodies orbit the Sun, was essential to fitting the synodic month and half synodic month range signals from lunar laser ranging.
-He had support from NASA and NSF for much of his research, as well as being a Sloan Fellow.
-His research was the subject of a Wall Street Journal article featured on the front page.
+He showed in 1988 that general relativity's gravitomagnetism between Earth and Moon, as those bodies orbit the Sun, was essential to fitting the synodic month and half synodic month range signals from lunar laser ranging.